-In rare cases, AEMO may need to 'split' a NMI's load into RERT and non-RERT components, despite the 'whole NMI' approach (see discussion on Additional Adjustments in Section 3.3).
+In rare cases, AEMO may need to 'split' a RERT-contracted NMI's load into contracted RERT and DSP eligible components, despite the 'whole NMI' approach (see discussion on additional adjustments in Section 3.3).
 As an indication, AEMO would only do this for sites with a non-RERT response of at least 10 megawatts (MW).